Zigazou/dummy-webcam/README.md

 Dummy webcam
 ============

-Dummy webcam is a set of 2 Bash scripts which take advantage of v4l2loopback and ffmpeg to substitute a webcam stream with any file supported by ffmpeg.
+Dummy webcam is a Bash script which takes advantage of v4l2loopback and ffmpeg to substitute a webcam stream with any file supported by ffmpeg.

 Requirements